-Nearly ten years on and the camp has evolved somewhat from our original basic vision of a small private bush camp.
+Twenty years on and the camp has evolved somewhat from our original basic vision of a small private bush camp.
 Our architect Trevor Hamilton, of Sydney firm Nettletontribe, must have known from the beginning something we didn’t, foreseeing the emergence of ‘glamping’ when designing the ochre toned ‘Gunyah’ and realising the need for a substantial space that would meet all our requirements as the business evolved.
 It is now an integral part of the camp, with an established restaurant (never part of our original plans!) renowned for its fine food and unique atmosphere… a tree house for possums and foodies!
-It has become a special place for weddings and has been proven very popular for conferences, family gatherings and celebrations.
+It has become a special place for weddings and has proven very popular for conferences, family gatherings and celebrations.

 We have been fortunate over the years to have had much support from our children, all of whom have worked with us in varying capacities and continue to do so as they start there own families and follow their own interests.
 Together with a team of dedicated local staff we like to think this gives our guests an especially warm welcome and genuine interest in ensuring they have a truly memorable stay.